mongodb-js/nodejs-mongodb-legacy/readme.md

 ### Drawbacks

 - The legacy driver wraps the native driver, which may lead to a slight performance penalty.
-- As discussed in the versioning section, it is recommended that `mongodb-legacy` replace the direct dependency on `mongodb`.
+- As discussed in the versioning section below, it is recommended that `mongodb-legacy` replace the direct dependency on `mongodb`.
 This allows for the legacy driver to automatically pull in features and fixes from the native driver.
-However, this also removes control of which version of mongodb is installed.
-If users wish to control the version of mongodb directly, the lockfile will need edited manually.
+However, this also removes control of which version of `mongodb` is installed.
+If users wish to control the version of `mongodb` directly, the lockfile will need to be edited manually.

 ### Example usage of equivalent callback and promise usage